International Journal of Critical Diversity Studies

 The journal became Open Access on 1 January 2021 and is published open access on ScienceOpen.
 All journal material published prior to 1 January 2021 is also published, Open Access on ScienceOpen here.
 This means the reuse rights of published material is all under the open CC BY 4.0 license as stated here. .

-The journal adheres to the ethical standards endorsed by the Committee on Publication Ethics
+This journal follows Pluto Journals’ Ethics and Code of Conduct policy, which aligns with the ethical standards endorsed by the Committee on Publication Ethics (COPE).
+In particular:

 - We expect all authors to state in their article if they have a conflict of interest which could potentially